The ultimate use of a variable is to store data, and understanding its concept is the foremost step to starting working with PHP.

 PHP Variables Complement

-strval ($Variable): Return a ‘string’ value from the variable (or change the variable value to the ‘string’).
+strval ($Variable): Return a‘string’ value from the variable (or change the variable value to a‘string’).

 Note that we can use an expression inside the parenthesis instead of a variable.

 The scope of a variable is the context within which it is defined.
-Basically you can not access a variable which is defined in different scope.
+Basically, you can not access a variable which is defined in a different scope.

-Next, we ‘re going to understand the scope of a variable in PHP.
-It’s very important to know the variable and its scope in a PHP program.
+Next, we’re going to understand the scope of a variable in PHP.
+It’s very important to know the variables and their scope in a PHP program.
 The basic idea of this scope variable in PHP is to focus on where and how to define a variable and use it in context.
 The main point is to understand the limitations and extensions of defining a variable and its use.
 See, the following explanation may help avoid confusion between the different types of use of variable scope variables in your code.

 - Local Variables